Build good mental health with coaching

 What are five signs of good mental health?

-2. You have positive relationships.
+2. You have meaningful relationships.

 Part of this involves being proactive.
-It's easy to think "why hasn't my friend been in touch with me in a while?" - but they might be thinking the same of you.
+It's easy to think "Why hasn't my friend been in touch with me in a while?" - but they might be thinking the same of you.
 Reaching out to ask someone for a meetup, a conversation, a hike out in the countryside, or a video gaming night is a great way to keep things going.

 If you (or the friend you're thinking of) aren't reaching out to socialize, it could be a sign of poor mental and emotional health.
 Checking in and connecting, even briefly, could do you both the world of good.